MohamedMamdoouh/Simple-Bank-System/README.md

 *   Active User Information

 For added security, users are given three attempts to log in successfully.
 If the maximum number of attempts is reached, access will be temporarily restricted to prevent unauthorized access.

-## ✅ Input Validations

-The Simple Bank System includes input validations to ensure data integrity and user security.
-The following validations are applied throughout the system:

-- User inputs such as account details, transaction amounts, and usernames are checked for correct formats and types.
-- Transactions such as deposits, withdrawals, and transfers are validated to ensure the user does not exceed available account balances.
-- Invalid inputs, such as entering special characters or excessively long strings, are rejected to prevent errors or potential security vulnerabilities.

-These measures help maintain a smooth and secure experience for users.

 ### 📋 Main Menu